peteroupc/CBOR/docs/PeterO.BigInteger.md

     public long longValue();

+<b>Deprecated.</b> To make the conversion intention clearer use the 'longValueChecked' and 'longValueUnchecked' methods instead.
+Replace 'longValue' with 'longValueChecked' in your code.

 Converts this object's value to a 64-bit signed integer.
-To make the conversion intention clearer, use the  `longValueChecked` and `longValueUnchecked` methods instead.

 <b>Returns:</b>